The Royal Pyramids, Cemetery, & Sites of Nuri, Sudan (2017 to present)

-Expedition to the Third Cataract Region, Sudan (2017 to present)
+Expedition to the Third Cataract Region, Sudan (2017)

-The first season, primarily an exploratory and reconnaissance endeavor, was conducted over two weeks in mid-July.
-While the season was largely dedicated to evaluating practical matters of working in the Sudan during the summer, partial excavation of a shaft tomb, sondage, and surface survey were conducted.
+Primarily an exploratory and reconnaissance endeavor, the season was conducted during July.
+While the season was largely dedicated to evaluating practical matters of working in the Sudan during the summer, partial excavation of a shaft tomb, sondage, and considerable surface survey were conducted.

 Re-Examination of KV62 - Tomb of Tutankhamun (2015 to present)